alibrky04/Connect_4/README.md

 - **Simple and Intuitive Interface:** The game has a straightforward console interface for ease of use.
 - **Two-Player Mode:** Play against a friend on the same computer.
+- **AI Mode** Play against a AI that will challenge you to a medium level difficulty battle.
 - **Winning Conditions:** The game detects and announces the winner when four discs are connected.

 ## Code Structure

 - **main.cpp:** Main C++ source code starting the game loop.
-- **functions.h:** Header file containing function declarations and constants.
-- **functions.cpp:** Source file containing function implementations.
 - **Game_Table.h:** Header file containing the Game_Table class and its methods.
 - **Game_Table.cpp:** Source file containing Game_Table class implementation.
+- **GameController.h** Header file containing the GameController class and its methods.
+- **GameController.cpp** Source file containing GameController class implementation.
+- **SDLController.h** Header file containing the SDLController class and its methods.
+- **SDLController.cpp** Source file containing SDLController class implementation.

 ## Contributing